hackpure/If-else/README.md

 # If-else
-Answers Of Questions Solved Via If-else
+All Problems Are Solved Using If-else conditional statements.

+Happy Hacking ..)